jchellmuth/jchellmuth.github.io/_posts/2020-01-07-FACS-analysis-with-R.md

 fs <- read.flowSet(path = "../downloads/2020-07-08-FACS-data//",pattern = ".fcs",alter.names = T)
 ```

-Sample information (aka Phenotypic data) such as sample names can be
+Sample information (aka phenotypic data) such as sample names can be
 accessed with the `pData` function.
-The default sample names are note
+The default sample names are not
 very useful.
-So, let’s extract the well ID from the sample name to make
+So, let’s extract the well ID from the sample name (this
-our live easier later on.
+will make things easier later on).

 ``` r
 pData(fs) %>% head(3)